mehdiali7/mehdiali7/README.md

 - 👋 Hi, I’m Ali Mehdi
-- 👨‍🎓 I’m a sophomore at NED University studying computer systems engineering
+- 👨‍🎓 Pursuing Computer Information Systems Engineering degree from NED-UET
-- 👨‍💻 I’m a python developer and eager to learn more in programming domain
+- 👨‍💻 Trying to learn programming and system engineering
 - 📬 You can contact me via email, available at profile

 <!---